eltaline/wzd/README.md

 - The server does not allow uploading files to the root directory of the virtual host.
 This is prohibited only when trying to upload a file or value to the root of the virtual host with the "Archive: 1" header set.
 Regular files without packing can be uploaded to the root of the virtual host

 - The server uses an extended version of BoltDB by the current developer of wZD.
 Added functions are GetLimit(), GetOffset(), GetRange().
-This allows as much data to be read as is needed by byte from files or values, for example, using the headers "Range: bytes = ...", If-None-Match, If-Modified-Since, or the HEAD and OPTIONS methods, which allows the same significant saving of disk subsystem resources as simply reading the entire file or value using the standard Get() function
+This allows as much data to be read as is needed by a byte from files or values, for example, using the headers "Range: bytes = ...", If-None-Match, If-Modified-Since, or the HEAD and OPTIONS methods, which allows the same significant saving of disk subsystem resources as simply reading the entire file or value using the standard Get() function

 - The server does not create any temporary files during its operation, and at the same time it consumes little RAM.
 Large files are transferred through customizable, semi-dynamic, small-sized buffers on the fly.
 The wZD server does not use the simple function ctx.SendFile() or ctx.ServeContent()